OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/fullStack/README.md

 #### Single Sign On Dashboard
 Extending that idea further, another simple enhancement to this UI would be a list of links to all of those applications a user has access to by virtue of their SSO token.
 This would essentially provide the user with a "Single Sign On" dashboard, which could be used to easily access all of their applications.

-#### Integrated Services For Custom Applications
-Based on the presence of a shared SSO token, any application secured by OpenAM could reliably invoke OpenIDM REST services in an integrated and transparent way.
-For example, an intranet portal could make AJAX requests to OpenIDM to start a workflow process or execute a query.
-The fact that the request was being made to OpenIDM would be hidden from the user - the SSO token that they used to access the intranet would also be used by OpenIDM, and everything would just work seamlessly.